Securing Strong Letters of Support

 Oftentimes you can find this type of advice in the FAQs.

 - If the application says references are optional, provide references nonetheless.
 But make sure your letters will enhance your application.
-Be mindful of advice about who not to use for a reference.
-For example, the following is the Sloan Foundation’s advice to applicants for a Sloan Research Fellowship:
+Be mindful of advice from the award governing body about who not to use for a reference.
+For example, they may limit how many internal references you can have, or not want someone with whom you have a business partnership.
+Sometimes it is more impactful to include someone in your field with whom you do not work closely.

 - Many awards specify the need for letters of support from scholars outside of your home institution.
-Be on the lookout for such advice.
-It is important to have at least one individual write on your behalf, who is not from NC State.
+It is important to have at least one individual write on your behalf who is not from NC State.
 This is especially true in the case of research awards.

 Seek out referees who are past recipients.

 These individuals were selected because they fit the profile of who the granting organization funds.
 Given that, they’ve gained a certain level of credibility in terms of speaking to the potential of a future awardee.
-Whenever possible reach out to past collaborators, current or past colleagues, etc. who have won the award that you are applying to.
-And, of course, seek their support in other ways: ask for advice, sample materials, and/or ask if they are willing to read your materials before submission.
+Whenever possible, reach out to past collaborators, current or past colleagues, etc. who have won the award that you are applying to.
+In addition to letters, seek their support in other ways: ask for advice, sample materials, and/or ask if they are willing to read your materials before submission.

 Draft materials (at least in part) before contacting referees.